 The DMLL offers a variety of scholarships that apply to both majors and minors.
 The Don R. lodice Grantin-Aid for Foreign Travel is available for majors who will return to Oakland University for a minimum of two full semesters.
 The Carmine Rocco Linsalata Memorial Scholarship offers one stipend to an incoming student who intends to major in a foreign language and another to a major with a minimum of 28 credits.
 The Jack Moeller Gift Fund offers stipends to German majors for study at Oldenburg and for study in German courses at Oakland University.
-Also available are the Plattenberger Study Abroad Scholarship, the Rosement Scholarship for China Immersion, the Robert and Genevieve Simmons Scholarship for Study in Germany, the Holzbock Humanities Scholarship, and the Chinese Language Book Award.
+Also available are the Plattenberger Study Abroad Scholarship, the Rosemont Scholarship for China Immersion, the Robert and Genevieve Simmons Scholarship for Study in Germany, the Holzbock Humanities Scholarship, and the Chinese Language Book Award.
 For information, see link to Scholarships.
 Study Abroad

 Students are encouraged to take advantage of opportunities to study abroad.
 Students should consult departmental advisers for information on a variety of foreign study opportunities.
 Students wishing to transfer credits from study abroad programs must arrange for that prior to their departure.
+For more information, contact the Office of International Education, 328 O'Dowd Hall, (248) 370-2889.

 Chinese language students interested in studying abroad should contact Professor Hsiang-Hua Chang.